 - Physical symptoms — chills, sweating, tremor, headache (usually mild).

-Cannabis withdrawal is not medically dangerous and does not require medical detox in the same sense as alcohol or opioids.
+Cannabis withdrawal is not clinically serious and does not require withdrawal monitoring in the same sense as alcohol or opioids.
 Supportive care, sleep hygiene, and therapy are typically sufficient.

 What families should and should not attempt at home

-Safe to manage at home with medical consultation:
+Safe to manage at home with outside specialist consultation:

 - Mild alcohol withdrawal in a patient with no history of seizures, DTs, or severe withdrawal, and who is otherwise healthy — with a doctor available and a low threshold to admit.